escortkeel/circle/README.md

 # cIRCle
-cIRCle (pronnounced "circle") is an asynchronous IRC client library created and developed by Keeley Hoek.
+cIRCle (pronnounced "circle") is a fully asynchronous IRC client library created and developed by Keeley Hoek.
 It fundamentally aims to be lightweight and easy to use.

 The project was started on March 27 2013.